-- 1. The athletic training student will enroll in AT 35000, AT 30300, AT 38200, EXS 31500, EXS 31600, AT 30000, AT 36000, AT 30100, and AT 38000. - 2.
+- 1. The athletic training student will enroll in AT 30000, AT 30100, AT 30300, AT 35000, AT 36000, AT 38000, AT 38200, EXS 31500, and EXS 31600. - 2.
 The athletic training student will report to school early for pre-season; and he/she will be assigned to work with the university's football team, or he/she will be placed in a high school setting with an approved clinical preceptor.
-During this clinical rotation, the students will be responsible for the following duties: - A. Assisting in mentoring the observation-level and first-year athletic training students - B. Assisting the head football certified athletic trainer with pre-season physicals - C. Attending all designated practices including pre-season workouts - D. Assisting the head football athletic trainer with all designated events including travel coverage - E. Assisting with pre-practice/game treatments, taping, wrapping, and rehabilitation programs - F. Transporting medical equipment to and from practices/games - G. Maintaining appropriate records for each athlete, injury, treatment, etc... - H. Reporting all injuries to the head football athletic trainer - I. Assisting with morning rehabilitation and treatment appointments in the athletic training room - J. Assisting with post-practice rehabilitation programs and treatments - K. Assisting in cleaning and restocking the athletic training room each day - 3.
-The athletic training student will be assigned to a spring sport or a local high school under the direction of a preceptor.
-During this clinical rotation, the student will be responsible for the following duties: - A. Assisting in mentoring the observation-level and first-year athletic training students - B. Assisting the supervising certified athletic trainer in organizing and conducting team physicals - C. Attending all designated team practices and games (including away games) - D. Assisting with pre-practice/game treatments, taping, wrapping, and rehabilitation programs - E. Transporting medical equipment to and from practices/games - F. Maintaining appropriate records for each athlete, injury, treatment, etc... - G. Reporting all injuries to the supervising certified athletic trainer - H. Assisting with post-practice rehabilitation programs and treatments - I. Assisting in cleaning and restocking the athletic training room each day - J. Assisting with the rehabilitation programs and evaluating the progress of all injured athletes of assigned team - K. Assisting in maintaining daily communication with the coaching staff regarding various injuries sustained by athletes and their current status - L. Assisting in cleaning and restocking of the athletic training room each day - 4.
-The athletic training student will become more familiar with all athletic training room records, such as physical forms, SOAP notes, etc., electronic medical records, and the location and usage of all supplies and equipment.
+During this clinical rotation, the students will be responsible for the following duties: - A. Assisting in mentoring the observation-level and first-year athletic training students - B. Assisting with pre-season physicals - C. Attending all designated practices, including pre-season workouts - D. Assisting the preceptor with all designated events, including travel coverage - E. Assisting with pre-practice/game treatments, taping, wrapping, and rehabilitation programs - F. Transporting medical equipment to and from practices/games - G. Maintaining appropriate records for each athlete, injury, treatment, etc... - H. Reporting all injuries to the preceptor - I. Assisting with morning rehabilitation and treatment appointments in the athletic training room - J. Assisting with post-practice rehabilitation programs and treatments - K. Assisting in cleaning and restocking the athletic training room each day - 3.
+The athletic training student will be assigned to a clinical preceptor on campus or at an affiliated site.
+During this clinical rotation, the student will be responsible for the following duties: - A. Assisting in mentoring the observation-level and first-year athletic training students - B. Assisting the preceptor in organizing and conducting team physicals - C. Attending all designated events, including travel coverage - D. Assisting with pre-practice/game treatments, taping, wrapping, and rehabilitation programs - E. Transporting medical equipment to and from practices/games - F. Maintaining appropriate records for each athlete, injury, treatment, etc... - G. Reporting all injuries to the preceptor - H. Assisting with post-practice rehabilitation programs and treatments - I. Assisting in cleaning and restocking the athletic training room each day - J. Assisting with the rehabilitation programs and evaluating the progress of all injured athletes of assigned team - K. Assisting in maintaining daily communication with the coaching staff regarding various injuries sustained by athletes and their current status - L. Assisting in cleaning and restocking of the athletic training room each day - 4.
+The athletic training student will become familiar with all athletic training room records (paper and electronic), and the location and usage of all supplies and equipment. - 5.
+The athletic training student will continue to learn the application procedures for various therapeutic modalities and taping techniques. - 6.
+The athletic training student will help in mentoring the observation-level and first-year athletic training students. - 7.
+The athletic training student will record all clinical experience hours in ATrack.